A still from Ingmar Bergman’s thoughtful horror film The Hour of the Wolf

 Like many good horror films, the varied imagery of Halloween can be seen as a means to contemplate a worldview that includes threats to the good, repressed feelings and memories, ambiguous identity, death, abnormality, insanity, and so on.
 In doing so we have an opportunity to think about many elusive phenomena that, while difficult to deal with, are indeed part of our world.
 This would be a cognitivist or instrumental approach to Halloween, namely, one that sees it as a means to intellectual stimulation that can teach us something and help us see the world and ourselves in a more comprehensive, sensitive, and honest way.
 And Halloween is qualified to help us in this regard since there is, of course, an ample amount of fun which provides the distance needed to deal with the horror.
 But we can choose to use the holiday, just like we can use other holidays, for reflection on serious things which, in our busy lives, we tend to overlook.

 For example, I have investigated the aesthetic category of the uncanny in some detail which has enriched my experience of Halloween.
 The experience of the uncanny, as Freud argued in his essay “The Uncanny” (1919), can reveal a return of the repressed which can tell us something about our unconsciousness in ways beyond dream analysis and free association (for more on the uncanny go here).
 I have also made an effort to engage with some of the classic novels and films associated with Halloween.
 Obviously, many horror movies and novels are escapist entertainment lacking depth.
-But are works of fine art that offer us insights into types of action that can teach us universal truths about the human condition (for examples see my posts on Dracula here.)
+But some are works of fine art that offer us insights into types of action that can teach us universal truths about the human condition (for examples see my posts on Dracula here.)
 And I have learned a great deal by investigating the nature of Franz Liszt’s demonic music which offers insights into the nature evil and, by contrast with evil, the nature of the good (see here).
 In doing so, I have been able to retrieve some insights into the human condition which, in our consumer society, often get lost in an effort to make everything accessible to pop culture.
 So much art is kitsch: it is easy to swallow, formulaic, and, in many cases, a lie.
 We escape through this thoughtless art from a difficult world we would rather forget.
 Now there is a time and place for such art.
 But isn’t there a time and place to thoughtfully reflect on darker expressions of the human condition?
 If so, then perhaps the Halloween season is that time.

 Moreover, we can see moral dimensions to this reflection as well.
 The memento mori (remember that you have to die) tradition “is the medieval Latin theory and practice of reflection on mortality, especially as a means of considering the vanity of earthly life and the transient nature of all earthly goods and pursuits.
 It is related to the ars moriendi (“The Art of Dying”) and related literature.
 Memento mori has been an important part of ascetic disciplines as a means of perfecting the character, by cultivating detachment and other virtues, and turning the attention towards the immortality of the soul and the afterlife.”
 (Wikipedia).
 Memento mori art, far from coming out once a year, was integrated into people’s homes and, of course, places of worship.
 It served a cognitive and moral function despite its horror.
 For example, Philippe de Champaigne’s Vanitas (c.
 1671) presents the three essentials for us to contemplate, namely, Life, Death, and Time: